SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_250e4095-fa08-4101-bb02-e72f870fcbd1_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Impacket Wmiexec Module"

+    Detection of impacket's wmiexec example, used by attackers to execute commands remotely.

+    - **Effort:** elementary

 ??? abstract "In-memory PowerShell"

     Detects loading of essential DLL used by PowerShell, but not by the process powershell.exe.
 Detects meterpreter's "load powershell" extension and tool such PowerShDll.